frika390/village/README.md

 # village
 A system where you can simulate weekly incomes.
 Made to make settlement management easier for DnD.

-Download the respiratory and run ux.py.
-Create a "save.txt", where the treasury will be saved.
+Download the respiratory and create a "save.txt" in the respiratory, where the treasury will be saved.
+Run ux.py.
 It will start a text based UI.
 Write the corresponding letter(s) to do the command:

     q - quit without saving